TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.headerregistry.rst

 .. versionadded:: 3.6 [1]_

 Headers are represented by customized subclasses of :class:`str`.
-The particular class used to represent a given header is determined by the :attr:`~email.policy.EmailPolicy.header_factory` of the :mod:`~email.policy` in effect when the headers are created.
+The particular kundi used to represent a given header is determined by the :attr:`~email.policy.EmailPolicy.header_factory` of the :mod:`~email.policy` in effect when the headers are created.
 This section documents the particular ``header_factory`` implemented by the email package for handling :RFC:`5322`